 Campus Master Plan

 The Campus Master Plan is the foundation for University of Florida facilities and land resources for the next ten years and beyond.
 In a very literal sense, the facilities, lands and infrastructure of the campus are the foundation of the Gator Nation.
 These are the places that Gators learn, teach, research, and experience the university community and natural Florida environment.
 The Campus Master Plan outlines policies for responsible stewardship of land resources and sustainable development that supports the university's mission.
+The plan is currently being updated to the year 2025.

 Campus Master Plan Process: Campus planning in the State University System is governed in Florida by Chapter 1013.30, Florida Statutes Additionally, the University of Florida developed an Operating Memorandum that further describes the plan development and adoption process consistent with state statute.
 Florida Board of Governors Regulations, Chapter 21, further detail the minimum requirements of university campus master plans.
 The University is committed to implement, maintain and update its Campus Master Plan using an inclusive and comprehensive approach that goes beyond these minimum requirements to engage the campus community, host community and governmental agencies in the plan development process.
 Additionally, the University joint committees of LVL, PHBS, TPAC and ULUFPC are charged with overseeing various aspects of master plan implementation and updates.